-Difference between the assessed DM and the amount actually recovered.

-Difference between previously assessed PYA and the amount actually recovered.

-Difference between actual other income and the amount allowed

-- Variation due to Sales Mix. - 27.4 It is important to highlight that variation between the PPP billed to DISCOs by CPPA-G and the amount recovered by the DISCOs, based on the Authority's allowed benchmarks of T&D losses and recoveries, are being accounted for separately through Quarterly/Bi-Annual Adjustment mechanism, therefore, in the instant PYA, impact of any over/ under recovery of the allowed quarterly adjustments has been accounted for. - 27.5 Regarding minimum tax/ turnover tax, the Authority has decided to provisionally allow actual tax payments as claimed in the petition, net off of the amount of Refund outstanding from FBR, if any and the amount already allowed by the Authority.
-Accordingly, an amount of Rs.4,912 million is hereby allowed to the Petitioner on account of minimum tax/ turnover tax.
-The amount being allowed on provisional basis, is subject to adjustment in subsequent tariff adjustment/indexation, once the audited accounts of the Petitioner till FY 2022-23 are provided. - 27.6 Regarding under / over recovery of the quarterly adjustments, it is pertinent to mention that Quarterly adjustments are allowed to XWDISCOs based on projected sales for the period in which recovery is allowed.
+- ✓ Difference between the assessed DM and the amount actually recovered. - ✓ Difference between previously assessed PYA and the amount actually recovered. - ✓ Difference between actual other income and the amount allowed - ✓ Variation due to Sales Mix. - 27.6.
+It is important to highlight that variation between the PPP billed to DISCOs by CPPA-G and the amount recovered by the DISCOs, based on the Authority's allowed benchmarks of T&D losses and recoveries, are being accounted for separately through Quarterly/Bi-Annual Adjustment mechanism, therefore, in the instant PYA, impact of any over/ under recovery of the allowed quarterly adjustments has been accounted for. - 27.7.
+Regarding minimum tax/ turnover tax, the Authority has decided to provisionally allow actual tax payments as claimed in the petition, net off of the amount of Refund outstanding from FBR, if any and the amount already allowed by the Authority.
+Accordingly, an amount of Rs.18,640 million is hereby allowed to the Petitioner on account of minimum tax/ turnover tax.
+The amount being allowed on provisional basis, is subject to adjustment in subsequent tariff adjustment/indexation, once the audited accounts of the Petitioner till FY 2022-23 are provided. - 27.8.
+On the issue of P.M assistance Package, the Authority observed that the Petitioner in line with earlier decisions of the Authority has provided the details regarding actual payments on account of P.M assistant package along-with detail of employees name, designation, date of death, along with the financial impact.
+The Authority has therefore decided to allow the actual amount paid by the Petitioner i.e. Rs.841.5 million, based on the information provided by the Petitioner.
+Accordingly, the amount of Rs.841.5 million has been included as part of PYA. - 27.9.
+Regarding under / over recovery of the quarterly adjustments, it is pertinent to mention that Quarterly adjustments are allowed to XWDISCOs based on projected sales for the period in which recovery is allowed.
 Therefore, any under/over recovery based on actual sales for the period (based on Authority's allowed benchmarks of T&D losses) viz a viz projected sales on which recovery was assumed, is trued up and any such under/Over recovery is made part of PYA.
-Accordingly, the under / over recovery against the allowed quarterly adjustments for the period FY 2019-20, FY 2020-21 & FY 2021-22 (upto 3rd quarter) has been worked out phali.
-9 as negative amount of Rs.916 million, after incorporating therein the impact of sales to Life line consumers.
-The same is hereby included as part of PYA.

-- 27.7 Regarding under/ over recovery of allowed distribution margin, the Authority noted that XWDISCOs tariff are revenue cap tariff, and any under/over recovery on account of allowed Distribution Margin is adjusted as part of PYA.
-Accordingly, the Petitioner PYA is adjusted by positive amount of Rs.7,224 million on account of under/ over recovery of the allowed DM for the period FY 2021-22. - 27.8 The Authority noted that the Petitioner while working out PYA regarding under/ over recovery of the allowed DM, has also included cost on account of actualization of Salaries & Wages and O&M costs.
+Accordingly, the under / over recovery against the allowed quarterly adjustments for the period FY 2019-20, FY 2020-21 & FY 2021-22 (upto 3rd qtr) has been worked out as negative amount of Rs.5,824 million, after incorporating therein the impact of sales to Life line consumers.
+The same is hereby included as part of PYA. - 27.10.Regarding under/ over recovery of allowed distribution margin, the Authority noted that XWDISCOs tariff are revenue cap tariff, and any under/over recovery on account of allowed Distribution Margin is adjusted as part of PYA.
+Accordingly, the Petitioner PYA is adjusted by negative Rs.683 million on account of under/over recovery of the allowed DM for the period FY 2021-22. - 1.
+The Authority noted that the Petitioner while working out PYA regarding under/over recovery of the allowed DM, has also included cost on account of actualization of Salaries & Wages and O&M costs.
 The Authority noted that no such provision is available in the Multi Year Tariff determination of the Petitioner regarding actualization of Salaries & Wages and O&M costs.
-In view thereof, the claimed adjustment for Pay & Allowance & O&M are not justified, hence declined. - 27.9 Regarding supplemental charges, the Authority has not allowed Supplemental charges separately rather XWDISCOs are allowed to retain the amount of late Payment charges to off-set the impact of supplemental charges billed by CPPA-G. Here it is pertinent to mention that while accounting for LPS against Supplemental Charges, the Authority individually accounts for the amount of LPS against each DISCO's supplemental charges as per the decision of the Authority for the respective year.
-In view thereof, the request of the Petitioner is not acceded to. - 27.10 On the issue of GENCO Pensioners' the Authority has decided to allow the impact of GENCO pensioner of Rs.29 million to the Petitioner as part of PYA.
-Regarding NTDC pensioner the Authority in the matter of other XWDISCOs has decided as under;
+In view thereof, the claimed adjustment for Pay & Allowance & O&M are not justified, hence declined.